-The North Slope communities analyzed in Section 4.14, Subsistence, of the EIS include Utqiagvik, Nuiqsut, Kaktovik, and Anaktuvuk Pass (Figure 4.14.3-1).
-Section 4.14 describes potential impacts on subsistence that could occur during construction, operation, or both phases of the Project.
+The North Slope communities analyzed in the draft EIS section 4.14, Subsistence, include Utqiagvik, Nuiqsut, Kaktovik, and Anaktuvuk Pass (figure 4.14.3-1).
+Section 4.14 describes potential impacts to subsistence that could occur during construction, operations, or both phases of the project.
 These impacts include:

-- Displacement of resources due to disturbance and/or habitat loss, - Changes in migratory behavior and/or local movements of marine mammals due to noise and/or vessel traffic, - Changes in migratory behavior and/or local movements of caribou due to construction activities and the maintained right-of-way, - Impacts on access to traditional subsistence use areas due to construction-related activities and vessel traffic, and - Increased competition with non-local hunters due to unauthorized use of access roads.
+- Displacement of resources due to disturbance and/or habitat loss, - $\circ~$ Changes in migratory behavior and/or local movements of marine mammals due to noise and/or vessel traffic, - Changes in migratory behavior and/or local movements of caribou due to construction activities and the maintained right-of-way, - Impacts to access to traditional subsistence use areas due to construction-related activities and vessel traffic, and - Increased competition with non-local hunters due to unauthorized use of access roads.

-These potential impacts on wildlife, fish, and other resources, and potential impacts on subsistence user access are discussed below.
+These potential impacts to wildlife, fish, other resources, and potential impacts to subsistence user access, are discussed below.

-Displacement of wildlife resources due to disturbance and/or habitat loss could affect the availability and abundance of wildlife resources for Utquigvik, Nuiqsut, and Anaktuvuk Pass.
+Displacement of wildlife resource due to disturbance and/or habitat loss could affect the availability and abundance of wildlife resources for Utquigvik, Nuiqsut, and Anaktuvuk Pass.
 These resources include marine mammals (bowhead whale, ringed and bearded seals, and Pacific walrus), caribou, and upland birds.

-Impacts on the availability of marine mammals could be moderate to major but would be effectively mitigated by best management practices (BMPs) and mitigation measures.
+Impacts to the availability of marine mammals could be moderate to major but would be effectively mitigated.
 Marine mammals could be displaced from traditional use areas and travel routes due to noise and shipping traffic.
-In accordance with the Subsistence Plan of Cooperation (SPOC), displacement of marine mammals would be mitigated and minimized during critical time periods by coordinating with local communities and whaling associations to identify areas within which construction activities should be avoided (see Section 4.14.2.6, General Impact Assessment, of the final EIS).
-As a result, impacts on the availability of marine mammals for subsistence use are expected to be minor and temporary.
+Displacement of marine mammals would be mitigated and minimized during critical time periods by coordinating with local communities and whaling associations to identify areas within which construction activities should be avoided (see AKLNG draft EIS section 4.14.2.6, General Impact Assessment, page 4.18).
+As a result, impacts to the availability of marine mammals for subsistence use are expected to be minor and temporary.

-Impacts on the availability of caribou could be moderate but would be effectively mitigated through the implementation of BMPs and mitigation measures, including siting proposed infrastructure within the Prudhoe Bay Unit designated by the Alaska Department of Natural Resources, Division of Oil and Gas.
-Little subsistence harvest occurs within this area.
-Important subsistence use areas, such as the insect relief habitat on the coast, would not be affected.
+Impacts to the availability of caribou could be moderate but would be effectively mitigated.
 Caribou movements could be locally disrupted due to the construction and presence of the right-of-way.
-Literature-supported BMPs for development on the North Slope include construction methods that allow for the safe, unimpeded passage of caribou and other large mammals across linear infrastructure.
-These BMPs are described in the Wildlife Avoidance and Interaction Plan (WAIP), Table 1.
-Therefore, while caribou movements could be locally affected, these impacts are expected to be minor and temporary, and will not prevent caribou from accessing critical habitat or areas within which they are traditionally hunted.
+Current best management practices for development on the North Slope include construction methods that allow for the safe, unimpeded passage of caribou and other large mammals across linear infrastructure.
+Therefore, while caribou movements could be locally impacted, these impacts are expected to be minor and temporary, and will not prevent caribou from accessing critical habitat or areas within which they are traditionally hunted.

-Impacts on the availability of upland birds are expected to be minor.
-While local displacement may occur, residents of Utquigvik, Nuiqsut, and Anaktuvuk Pass harvest these resources in a much broader area beyond that within and adjacent to the pipeline right-of-way and will not be adversely affected.
+Impacts to the availability of upland birds are expected to be minor.
+While local displacement may occur, residents of Utquigvik, Nuiqsut, and Anaktuvuk Pass harvest these resources in a much broader area beyond that within and adjacent to the pipeline right-of-way and will not be adversely impacted.

-Impacts on the abundance and availability of terrestrial wildlife species due to increased competition with non-local hunters could be moderate for residents of Anaktuvuk Pass.
-Proposed mitigation measures and BMPs included in the WAIP, such as prohibiting employees from engaging in hunting and fishing and blocking right-of-way access points, will deter the majority of hunters.
-Residual impacts would be minor and would be sufficiently addressed by adapting state and federal hunting regulations to changing hunting pressure and population dynamics.
+Impacts to the abundance and availability of terrestrial wildlife species due to increased competition with non-local hunters could be moderate for residents of Anaktuvuk Pass.
+Proposed mitigation measures and best management practices such as prohibiting employees from engaging in hunting and fishing and blocking right-of-way access points will deter the majority of hunters.
+Residual impacts would be minor, and would be sufficiently addressed by adapting State and Federal hunting regulations to changing hunting pressure and population dynamics.

-Utqiagvik non-salmon fish use areas are crossed by the Project and could be temporarily affected by the modifications at the West Dock Causeway, including changes to a fish passage area.
-Construction of the pipeline, Point Thomson Gas Transmission Line, and Gas Treatment Plant would occur over winter seasons and would therefore have limited impacts on resource availability of non-salmon fish for Nuiqsut harvesters.
-Kaktovik and Anaktuvuk Pass subsistence use areas are predominantly located on the periphery of the Project area.
+Utqiagvik non-salmon fish use areas are crossed by the Project and could be temporarily affected by the modifications at West Dock, including changes to a fish passage area.
+Construction of the pipeline, PTTL (Point Thomson Transmission Line), and GTP would occur over winter seasons and would therefore have limited impacts on resource availability of non-salmon fish for Nuiqsut harvesters.
+Kaktovik and Anaktuvuk Pass subsistence use areas are predominantly located on the periphery of the project area.